 The Royal Palace is one of the largest European palaces.
 It is the official residence with around 600 rooms for His Majesty the King of Sweden.
 The palace has five museums open to the public.
 Largely, the palace was built around the 18th century in Italian Baroque architecture on the spot where the castle named Kronor burned down in the year 1697.

 You can explore the reception rooms with beautiful interiors from the 18th and 19th centuries, Ordenssalarna (Halls of the Orders of Chivalry) and Rikssalen (Hall of State) with the silver throne of Queen Kristina.
-You can also check the Museum of Antiquities of Gustav III, the Treasury, and Tre Kronor Museum.
+You can also check the Museum of Antiquities of Gustav III, the Treasury, and the Tre Kronor Museum.

 The Royal Palace also exhibits the royal costumes and armor in The Armory, along with magnificent coaches and coronation carriages from the Royal Stable.
 Also, don’t miss the daily changing of guard and parade of soldiers.

-The term “Örebro” refers to “bridge over the graveled river” because the castle was a logistics hub which had overseen the ships crossing the River Svartan Bridge.
+The term “Örebro” refers to “bridge over the graveled river” because the castle was a logistics hub that had overseen the ships crossing the River Svartan Bridge.
 Currently, Örebro castle has designs by King Karl IX of Sweden and has four ranges of three stories covering a courtyard with a round tower.

 It was once known to be one of the toughest defensive strongholds in Sweden during the medieval era.
 The fortress is believed to have a defense tower with a nearby wall.
 However, when it is still unknown where it was built.